 It is now a registered trademark of Lockheed Martin.

-Johnson encapsulated the strategic management approach he used on the secret project in his 14 rules (see below).
+Johnson encapsulated the strategic management approach he used on the secret project in his 14 Rules (see sidebar below).

-From there, Johnson's management philosophy infiltrated other industries and the Lockheed Martin term Skunk Works evolved to the more generic version (usually lowercased) that today is applied to innovative projects that are done in secrecy, semisecrecy or, at least, outside the usual departments tasked with development within an organization.
+From there, Johnson's management philosophy infiltrated other industries, and the Lockheed Martin term Skunk Works evolved to the more generic skunkworks, which today is applied to innovative projects that are done in secrecy, semisecrecy or, at least, outside the usual departments tasked with development within an organization.

-And staying true to its roots at Lockheed Aircraft, modern Skunk Works projects are often undertaken without official contracts and with handpicked teams featuring top specialists within an organization.
+And staying true to their roots at Lockheed Aircraft, modern skunkworks projects are often undertaken without official contracts and with handpicked teams featuring top specialists within an organization.

 They also often operate with limited resources and on shoestring budgets, similar in some ways to today's startup companies.
-Some famous recent examples of SkunkWorks projects include the semisecret Google X lab, founded in 2010 by the search giant, and the lab Steve Jobs formed to develop the Macintosh computer.
-The latter was a group of about 50 people who worked behind the Good Earth Restaurant in Cupertino, Calif.
+Some famous recent examples of skunkworks projects include the semisecret X lab, founded in 2010 by the search giant Google and now owned by parent company Alphabet, and the lab Steve Jobs formed to develop the Macintosh computer.
+The latter was a group of about 50 people who worked behind The Good Earth Restaurant in Cupertino, Calif.

 The 14 Rules of Skunk Works according to Lockheed Martin

-6. There must be a monthly cost review covering not only what has been spent and committed but also projected costs to the conclusion of the program.
-Don't have the books ninety days late and don't surprise the customer with sudden overruns.
+- There must be a monthly cost review covering not only what has been spent and committed but also projected costs to the conclusion of the program.

-8. The inspection system as currently used by the Skunk Works, which has been approved by both the Air Force and Navy, meets the intent of existing military requirements and should be used on new projects.
+- The inspection system as currently used by the Skunk Works, which has been approved by both the Air Force and Navy, meets the intent of existing military requirements and should be used on new projects.
 Push more basic inspection responsibility back to subcontractors and vendors.
-Don't duplicate so much inspection.
+Don't duplicate so much inspection

-Lockheed Martin's Skunk Works program, which also uses the more formal name Advanced Development Program (ADP), isn't the only successful corporate innovation initiative of its kind.
+Lockheed Martin's Skunk Works program, which also uses the more formal name Advanced Development Programs (ADP), isn't the only successful corporate innovation initiative of its kind.

-Proponents of this approach to innovation say skunk works allows teams to fully break from their usual routines, a separation of duties that allows teams to deliver the kind of innovations that Johnson's team did during World War II.
+Proponents of this approach to innovation say skunkworks projects enable teams to fully break from their usual routines, a separation of duties that enables them to deliver the kind of innovations that Johnson's team did during World War II.